stracquadaniolab/stracquadaniolab.github.io/people-agaeta.md

 title: Angelo Gaeta
 permalink: /people/agaeta
 ---
 I am a Ph.D. student in synthetic biology at the University of Edinburgh.
-I am working in the Giovanni Stracquadanio lab, my research is focused on computer aided design (CAD) for synthetic biology.
+My research work is focused on computer aided design (CAD) methods for synthetic biology.

-I have a summa cum laude M.Sc. in Biology, I graduated from Naples University in 2014.
-During my thesis, I worked for one year at the Institute of Food Sciences, Italian National Research Council, in Angelo Facchiano's lab.
-My thesis focused on the creation of a database about nutraceutical food and compounds and on finding natural inhibitors for the protein AKT1.
+I obtained a M.Sc. in Biology summa cum laude in 2014 from the Università degli Studi di Napoli Federico II.
+During my thesis, I worked at the Institute of Food Sciences of Italian National Research Council, in Angelo Facchiano's lab.
+Here I developed a database about nutraceutical food and compounds and on finding natural inhibitors for the protein AKT1.

 ##### Education
 - 2015 - M.Sc.
-In Biology, University of Naples, Italy.
-Summa cum laude
+Biology, Università degli Studi di Napoli Federico II, Italy.
 - 2013 – B.Sc.
-In Biology, University of Naples, Italty, Summa cum laude
+Biology, Università degli Studi di Napoli Federico II, Italy.

 ##### Awards
-- Studentship of the "Azienda per Il Diritto allo Studio Universitario", Italia.
+- Studentship awarded by "Azienda per Il Diritto allo Studio Universitario", Italy.